buildwise-be/ai-construct-lastenboek-split/README.md

 This tool is designed for construction industry professionals working with specification documents.
 For support, feature requests, or bug reports, please refer to the documentation or contact the development team.

 **Performance Highlights**:
-- ⚡ VMSW: 0.001 seconds per item
+- ⚡ VMSW Categorization: ~0.001 seconds per item.
-- 🤖 Non-VMSW: ~4.7 seconds per item
+- 🤖 Non-VMSW Categorization: ~4.7 seconds per item.
-- 📊 Typical accuracy: 85-95% depending on document quality
+- 📊 Typical AI accuracy: 85-95% depending on document quality.
-- 🔄 Automatic retry logic ensures maximum success rates
+- 🔄 Automatic retry logic ensures high success rates for AI processing.